kurtrm/decision_tree/README.md

-# decision_tree
+# Simple Decision Tree
-Attempt to implement a decision tree in Python, in addition to learning more about how to use SKLearn's implementation.
+Implementation of a decision tree in Python, in addition to learning more about how to use SKLearn's implementation.

-Gini Impurity:

-Entropy (Information Gain):
+This will return a decision tree based on the gini impurity, the entropy method is a work in progress.